SiteDistrict WordPress Firewall

 • Universal - Because the SiteDistrict firewall is embedded directly into the web server, it automatically protects all sites on SiteDistrict.
 No need to install and update security plugins across any of your sites.

-• Distributed / Global - Also like Cloudflare, SiteDistrict uses Anycast IP addresses and a global network or proxy servers that site close to site visitors, and handle incoming requests, either passing requests through to the origin server where the website is actually hosted, functioning as a content delivery network (CDN), by serving up a cached version of the page or asset, or blocking the request at the edge with the firewall.
+• Distributed / Global - Also like Cloudflare, SiteDistrict uses Anycast IP addresses and a global network or proxy servers that sit close to site visitors, and handle incoming requests, either passing requests through to the origin server where the website is actually hosted, functioning as a content delivery network (CDN), by serving up a cached version of the page or asset, or blocking the request at the edge with the firewall.
 This reduces bad traffic across our network, and spreads out the job of blocking malicious traffic across multiple servers around the world.

 • All-in-One - The SiteDistrict firewall protects sites against many different types of attacks, rather than just specific types.
 These include D(D)oS attacks, brute-force attacks, spam comments, spam form submissions, general file probes, PHP file probes, bad bots, software vulnerabilities & exploits, fraudulent orders, and more.